Explaining Hardwood Lumber Grading

 Worldwide, hardwood lumber producers “grade” their lumber, assuring downstream consumers of the lumber of the lumber’s quality for the intended use.
 Put simply, lumber grading serves quality assurance needs.

 The Simplified Process of Determining Hardwood Lumber Grades

-The grading rules are quite complex and require study.
-A very simplified, condensed overview on the steps for grading a piece of hardwood lumber is as follows:
+The hardwood grading rules are quite complex and require study.
+A very simplified, condensed overview of the steps for grading a piece of hardwood lumber is as follows: